-My projects in this field focus on the use of knowledge in policy and I have led projects on acidification, critical loads, and climate change and my most recent projects deals with sustainable management of sewage and contaminated sediments in growing urban areas.
+Öberg’s projects in this field focus on the production and use of scientific knowledge for environmental decision making.
+She has led projects on acidification, critical loads, and climate change.
+Her most recent projects deal with chemicals management and sustainable management of sewage in growing urban areas.